CyVerse-learning-materials/learning-materials-home/docs/faq.md

     **Common things to check when troubleshooting an analysis**

-    -   View the app\'s parameters to make sure you used the correct input files and settings
+    -   View the app's parameters to make sure you used the correct input files and settings.
-    -   Read through the app\'s documentation page
+    -   Read through the app's documentation page.
     -   It also may be helpful to read through documentation about the tool that was used to create the app.
-Check the app\'s documentation page to see if a link was provided.
+Check the app's documentation page to see if a link was provided.
 If no link was provided, you can find specifics about the tool that was used and search for more information on the web.
     -   Avoid the use of special characters and spaces in analysis names, file names, and folder names when submitting an analysis through the DE (e.g., ~ \` ! @ # $ % ^ & \* ( ) + = { } [ ] | \ : ;
-        " ' < , ? / and spaces)
+        " ' < , ? / and spaces).

     **Getting Help with an analysis**

-    If you know that an analysis typically completes in 20 minutes but you have one that still shows Running status 24 hours after you submitted it, the app used for the analysis seems to have a problem, or you didn\'t get any output files or the output files were not what you expected, you can submit a request for help directly in the Analyses window.
+    If you know that an analysis typically completes in 20 minutes but you have one that still shows Running status 24 hours after you submitted it, the app used for the analysis seems to have a problem, or you didn't get any output files or the output files were not what you expected, you can submit a request for help directly in the Analyses window.
 The status of the analysis determines the Help information that is displayed.

-    -   In the Analyses window, find the analysis with the possible issue
+    -   In the Analyses window, find the analysis with the possible issue.
-    -   Click the name of the failed analysis whose outputs you want to view
+    -   Click the name of the failed analysis whose outputs you want to view.
-    -   Review the suggestions for review
+    -   Review the suggestions for review.
-    -   If you still need assistance, click I still need help and complete the form
+    -   If you still need assistance, click I still need help and complete the form.
     -   Please go through all the troubleshooting steps yourself before requesting help.
 The problem is often something that you can diagnose yourself.

-    **Checking Log files for error**
+    **Checking log files for error**

     One of the main tools available for troubleshooting a failed analysis is the set of log files that are returned with each completed or